Sailesh-Singh/Cloud-Practitioner/Getting Started with Databases/README.md

 1. Schema
     A database schema is the blueprint of the database.
 The schema outlines the relationships within the database and the constraints of the database.
     There are two main types of schemas: schema-less and semi-structured or fixed schema.
-    +   A schema-less database maanges information without the need for a blueprint.
+    +   A schema-less database manages information without the need for a blueprint.
-    +   Semi-structured data doesnot follow the format of a tabular data model or relational databases because it does not have fixed schema.
+    +   Semi-structured data does not follow the format of a tabular data model or relational databases because it does not have fixed schema.

 2. Read/Write
     Reading and writing to a database is just what it sounds like.